Simulation model of the M/M/1 queuing system

 The M/M/1 queuing system in terms of queuing theory

-The system consists of a queue and an single server.
+The system consists of a queue and a server.

-Entities arrive at a queue as a Poisson process, then pass the queue and are forwarded to the server.
+Entities arrive at a queue according to a Poisson process and are then passed to the server.

 The